-On 29 September 2022, Unidata and the Connecting Europe Broadband Fund, or CEBF, signed a supplementary agreement that foresees a doubling of the Real Estate Units will be achieved and a further investment in economic terms by the shareholders.

-Unifiber's new investment plan envisages a total of 193,000 Residential Units and 8,000 Business Units.
+On 29 September 2022, Unidata and the Connecting Europe Broadband Fund, or CEBF, signed a supplementary agreement that foresees a doubling of the Real Estate Units will be achieved and a further investment in economic terms by the shareholders. total of 193,000 Residential Units and 8,000 Business Units.